-Includes easy to follow step by step instructions for making gravy.
+Includes easy to follow step by step instructions on how to make country gravy from scratch.
 Start with pan drippings from any meat and make deliciously simple homemade gravy.

 Maybe it's not the most beautiful sight to you, but we see lots of flavor in this brown "mess".

 Next you will want to mix liquid and thickener.
-We used plain water in this illustration, but you could certainly use broth or stock.
+We used plain water in this illustration, but you could certainly make gravy from stock or broth.
 Do you know the difference?
 We have a post that explains what that difference is as well as how to make stock.

-If you use broth or stock just be sure to check before adding any more salt.
-We don’t want you to end up with gravy that’s too salty.
+If you use chicken stock or broth (or beef) just be sure to check before adding any more salt.
+We don't want you to end up with gravy that's too salty.